petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 img: grafana.jpg
 tags: [vertica, grafana, timeseries, visualization, timeslice, hours, minutes, days]
 ---
-Recently I've using Grafana to visualise time series data from a Vertica Database.
-This article covers some of the techniques I used to optimise the performance of SQL queries/visualization.
+Recently I've been using Grafana to visualise time series data from a Vertica Database.
+This article covers some of the techniques I found to optimise the performance of SQL queries/visualization.

 <div class="alert alert-info">
   <strong>Note:</strong> I don't proclaim to be an expert in this area, these are just my findings after experimentation.
 I did gain some significant performance improvements, however, if you see opportunities for enhancement please contact me so I can update the article.